About Ocicats About Catiators Our Cats Our Kittens About Showing Our Showscene Contact Us

 The Ocicats' Looks

 The ideal Ocicat is a large, active cat with an athletic appearance.
-Ocicats are the largest all domestic shorthaired breed of cat.
-Males can be as large as 16-18 pounds and a foot tall at the shoulder, although 10-12 is perhaps more usual.
-The only larger cat in CFA is the Maine Coon, but of course they are long haired.
 It is a very solidly built cat with a short, tight coat whose satin sheen shows off muscles and spots to their best advantage.
 The original Ocicat was the unexpected result of an experimental breeding between an Abyssinian and a Siamese designed to produce an Aby-pointed Siamese.
 The first kitten was named an Ocicat because of its resemblance to an ocelot.
-The Ocicat resembles a wild cat, but no wild animal is used to produce this beautiful breed.
+The Ocicat resembles a wild cat, but no wild animal is exploited to produce this beautiful breed.

 The Ocicats' Temperament